zzk7/hello-world/README.md

 My name is zhongkunzhu.
 I like travel and photography.
 My favorite star is JayChou.
-The life I want is I have enough time to do what I want to do.
+The life I want is that I have enough time to do what I want to do.